BenFictional/dart-206_20Su/unit-2/lesson-4/exercise-2-vector-artwork.md

 For this exercise, you might make a traditional logo, but you could also make a more illustrative drawing.
 It will depend on the content of your site.

 When designing your artwork, consider where you want to put the image in your website in addition to the favicon.
-If you export the image as an SVG you can display it at any size, but a PNG will look pixelated if you create it at 320px wide but set it to occupy a 1000px wide space in Muse.
+If you export the image as an SVG you can display it at any size, but a PNG will look pixelated if you create it at 320px wide but set it to occupy a 1000px wide space in the final website.

 ### Submission